atsushieno/aqua/README.md

 webaudio-controls, webcomponents-lite, and Vue.js are distributed by each developers under their respective licenses (Apache, BSD-like, MIT).

-UI METAL GTX, UI Standard Guitar, and UI 1912 are freely available like public domain (even no credits required).
+UI METAL GTX, UI Standard Guitar, and UI 1912 are freely available like public domain (no credits required).

 ```
 ＊ライセンスについて